-This course is designed as an interactive, biblically integrated course focusing on basic physics and chemistry.
+This course is designed as an interactive, biblically integrated introduction to basic physics and chemistry.
 Topics include forces and motion, energy waves, electricity and magnetism, classifications of matter, and chemical bonding and reactions.
 Attention is also devoted to the integration of science and theology, a critique of scientific naturalism, and theological reflection on a smorgasbord of scientific topics—including environmentalism, biotechnology, chemical formulas, and Newton’s laws of motion.

 Accordingly, this course is designed to serve as a foundation for the study of the physical sciences.
-The utilization of scientific inquiry, interactive experiences, higher-order thinking, collaborative projects, case studies, and real-world application through labs and a variety of other assessments all aid the student in demonstrating a firm understanding of the physical and chemical properties of God’s good creation.
+Students use scientific inquiry and higher-order problem solving as they explore these topics through interactive simulations and virtual and hands-on experiences.
+In addition, technology, engineering, and mathematics (STEM) concepts are integrated throughout the course.
+Collaborative projects and real-world assessments aid the student in demonstrating an understanding of the importance of the physical and chemical properties of God’s good creation.

 9th-12th Grade recommended

 Course Types Available:

 - 1 Credit – Full course (12 weeks minimum / 12 months maximum)

 - ½ Credit – 1st semester only (6 weeks minimum / 6 months maximum)

 - ½ Credit – 2nd semester only (6 weeks minimum / 6 months maximum)